pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 This chapter has introduced Ansible playbook methods, which are a powerful new feature of CloudForms 4.6 (ManageIQ _Gaprindashvili_).
 They can be used anywhere that a 'traditional' Ruby automate method can be used, but require no Ruby knowledge to implement.

-The next chapter will show how Ansible playbook methods can be use in parallel with Ruby methods in a VM Provisioning state machine.
+The next chapter will show how Ansible playbook methods can be used together with Ruby methods in a VM Provisioning state machine.